-Hundreds of traders rioted and set fire to the headquarters of the ruling party on Saturday, in protest against the soldiers looting their shops.
+Hundreds of traders rioted and set fire to the headquarters of Burkina Faso’s ruling party on Saturday, in protest against the soldiers looting their shops.

-The mutiny has prompted Compaore to sack his government, the army chief and his head of presidential security.
+The mutiny prompted the president to sack his government, the army chief and his head of presidential security.

 Compaore, who came to power in a 1987 military coup, has faced a series of protests since February, staged first by students and then by soldiers.